About the Program

-The Global Tourism Certificate course is 100% online in a mobile-friendly format allowing you to experience education your way.
+The Destination Management Certificate course is 100% online in a mobile-friendly format allowing you to experience education your way.
 You will also participate in live, weekly online classes enabling engagement with faculty.
 Plus, all nine credits earned can be applied to a Master of Science in Travel and Tourism.

 Courses are five weeks long and include live online sessions that integrate discussion and project-based learning activities in which students break into small groups to solve authentic problems faced by today’s travel and tourism leaders.

 Students who complete a graduate certificate may apply to the Master of Science in Travel and Tourism during their third course in the certificate program.
 The nine credits earned from the certificate program will count towards the Master of Science in Travel and Tourism (where a grade of B or higher is received).